marzneshin/docs/content/docs/getting-started/installation/marzneshin.md

 nano .env
 ```

-> Check [marzneshin configuration](docs/configuration/marzneshin) guide for more information
+> Check out [marzneshin configuration](/docs/configuration/marzneshin) guide for more information

-Eventually, launch the application using command below
+Eventually, launch the application using the below command

 ```bash
 make start